ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Introduction

 \definecolor{ReFusionRed}{RGB}{218, 112, 128} \definecolor{QwenBlue}{RGB}{40, 66, 138}

-\textsc{ReFusion}'s training process mirrors its inference dynamics.
-For each training sequence, we randomly mask several slots, permute the clean slots, and reorder the input so that clean slots precede masked ones.
+\textsc{ReFusion}'s training mirrors its inference dynamics.
+For each sequence, we randomly mask several slots, permute the clean slots, and reorder the input so that clean slots precede masked ones.
 The model is then optimized with a hybrid objective that cultivates its dual capabilities: an autoregressive loss on the permuted clean slots for sequential generation, and a denoising loss on the masked slots for context-aware parallel reconstruction.
-Unlike traditional MDMs which learn only from masked positions, this hybrid objective uses every token for supervision, boosting data efficiency.
+Unlike traditional MDMs, which learn only from masked positions, this hybrid objective supervises every token, boosting data efficiency.